 Additionally, if the website has a job hunting support page, it will often have basic information for job hunting in Japan, such as how to write a Japanese-style resume and Japanese interview manners.
 There are many incredibly valuable pieces of information that will be invaluable to your job search, so be sure to not overlook this page!
 It is often free for the site’s members, so if you find a job listing site that you like, it is a good idea to create an account.

 Now for the cons: since there is no person to specifically help you with your job hunt, it may be difficult to find answers if you have any questions that may crop up.
 You can find general questions and answers in the site’s FAQs, but there is a chance that you will not be able to get your personal questions answered.
 Also, as listings are just text with maybe a picture or two, it may be difficult to gauge what kind of company the employer is with so little to go off of.
 You may not be able to find out unless you talk to someone who actually works at the company or until having the opportunity to talk to them at an interview.
 We hope that you not just reference the information published on the site, but also seek confirmation by visiting the company and checking during the interviews.

 2. Use a Recruitment Service/Agent

 We recommend using a recruitment service/agent for people who are looking for a job that allows them to use a specific skill or their past experience, or that is in a specific field.
-There are recruitment agents in Japan that specialize in assisting foreign talent, and most of them offer support every step of the way by researching companies, reviewing and touching up application documents, offering guidance for interviews, advocating for the applicant, and helping with negotiating terms of employment.
+There are recruitment agents in Japan that specialize in assisting foreign talent, and most of them offer support every step of the way: listening to your needs, introducing suitable jobs, recommending you to companies, scheduling interviews, and helping with negotiating terms of employment.